Andreaspkst/webhfm/README.md

 - Created Hero.jsx in Components Folder
 - Installed Axios to Get Data for the Countries
 - Completed Registration Section
-- Completed Hero and About Section
+- Completed Hero and About Sections
+- Completed Social and Footer Sections
+- Last Changes/Commit
+- Reviewing Application
+- Ready to Submit

 ============================